redFrik/udk12-Back_to_basics/udk141204/README.md

 ![serialRead](serialRead.png?raw=true "serialRead")

-and note that `Serial.print` and `Serial.println` are mainly good for debugging with arduino's serial monitor. use `Serial.write` when you want to send raw bytes to other programs like supercollider and processing.
+in most cases the serial port is set up to only send 8bit values (from 0 to 255). so if you need to send floats, strings or larger numbers, you will need to combine multiple 8bit bytes. note that `Serial.print` and `Serial.println` does some magic under the hood so that it is easy to view the data being sent in a serial monitor, but `Serial.write` is recommended for less overhead (normally less data sent, less parsing on the receiver side). so rule of thumb is that `Serial.print` and `Serial.println` are mainly good for debugging with arduino's serial monitor, but use `Serial.write` when you want to send raw bytes to other programs like supercollider and processing.

 ultrasound
 --